mavit/slimpris2/README.md

 ## Configuration

-By default, `slimpris2` will try to connect to LMS at `localhost:9000`.

-To set a different host or port, copy the example configuration file `/usr/[local]/share/doc/slimpris2/slimpris2.conf` to `~/.config/slimpris2/slimpris2.conf`.
+By default, `slimpris2` will auto-discover LMS on the local network.
+To set a specific host or port, copy the example configuration file `/usr/[local]/share/doc/slimpris2/slimpris2.conf` to `~/.config/slimpris2/slimpris2.conf`.

 If you have more than one non-synced player attached to your LMS, youʼll also want to specify the name or MAC address of the particular player you want to control.